spatie/docs.spatie.be-old/resources/views/image/v1/image-manipulations/optimizing-images.md

 The size of the optimized image is 573 Kb.

+No matter where or how many times you call `optimize` in you chain, it will always be performed as the last operation once.

 ## Customizing the optimization

 To optimization of images is done by the underlying [psliwa/image-optimizer](https://github.com/psliwa/image-optimizer) package.
 You can pass all the [configuration parameters](https://github.com/psliwa/image-optimizer) of that package to the `optimize` method of this package.